-

 Yes.

-South African guidelines recommend ART for everyone with HIV, whatever their CD4 count or viral load.
+South African guidelines recommend ART for everyone living with HIV, whatever their CD4 count or viral load.

 This is the same across the world.

-Treatment works and it is easy to take.
+The treatment works and is easy to take.

 ART usually means taking only one pill a day.